-This movie, based off of the DC comic book Superhero Of the same name, Arthur Curry, also known as Aquaman, must step up and face is half brother Orm, and claim his rightful heir to the kingdom of Atlantis before Orm unites the seven kingdoms and attacks the surface world.
+This movie, based off of the DC comic book Superhero Of the same name, Arthur Curry, also known as Aquaman, must step up and face is half brother Orm, and claim his rightful heir to the kingdom of Atlantis before Orm unites the seven kingdoms of Atlantis and attacks the surface world.

 The two bad guys or antagonists in the movie were Orm and Black Manta.
 Orm is Aquaman’s younger half brother and main antagonist looking to become King of the Seven underwater Kingdoms and become The Oceanmaster.
 Black Manta was the mercenary/pirate who wanted revenge after Aquaman let his father die during their raid on a nuclear submarine.
-Both of these felt like really basic movie plots, but I liked them for this movie.
+Both of these felt like basic movie plots, but I liked them for this movie.
 Orm was OK, but Manta was great.
-He didn’t have much in terms of sympathetic bad guy, but it made more sense to not give him sympathy, just to make him out for understandable revenge.
+He didn’t have much in terms of a sympathetic bad guy, but it made more sense not to give him sympathy, just to make him out for understandable revenge.

 While the fights that Orm and Aquaman had in the movie ran a bit too long, the rest of the battles and fight sequences were fun.
 My favorite was the fight Between Black Manta and Aquaman in Italy.
 The way that it switched between Aquaman/Manta and Mera/Elite guards and showcased the fight/chase they were in was really cool.

 I don’t have any idea where they are going to go with Aquaman in future movies.
 He beat Orn and became King of Atlantis.
-We did get a mid credit scene of Black Manta being rescued by Dr. Stephen Shin, a scientist obsessed with finding Atlantis.
+We did get a mid-credit scene of Black Manta being rescued by Dr. Stephen Shin, a scientist obsessed with finding Atlantis.
 Shin wanting to go to Atlantis and Manta seeking revenge again comes off as cliche.
-Plus I find it odd that no one in this world of super hero and villains believes him about Atlantis.
+Plus I find it odd that no one in this world of superhero and villains believes him about Atlantis.
 I’m sure others out there would take him seriously.
 The only other thing that I know about Dr. Shin is him being involved with the “New 52” comic reboot series DC has.
 I’m sure given the success of this move, there is going to be a plan set or the sequel.
 I hope that it’s a good one.